 - Specimen storage

-- Specimen packing and transport to other labs, if IOTA trained
+- Specimen packing and transport to other labs, if IATA trained

 - Recording inappropriate requests with incomplete data and unsuitable specimens, or with discrepancies between the request and specimen label, and informing the supervisor or technologist of such specimens and requests

 - Limited assessment of specimen stability, based on guidelines; for example: the tube is leaking or broken; the specimen is not labeled

 - Logging in date and time of irretrievable biopsy specimen and giving notification to the pathology department